mdavezac/LaDa/sphinx-doc/source/userguide/dftcrystal/crystal.rst

 -----------------------------------------------------

-.. currentmodule:: lada.dftcrystal.crystal
+.. currentmodule:: pylada.dftcrystal.crystal

 This is the main use case scenario.
 The structures are defined much as in CRYSTAL_.
 The following creates the diamond unit cell.

 .. code-block:: python

-   from lada.dftcrystal import Crystal crystal = Crystal(227, 3.57)
+   from pylada.dftcrystal import Crystal crystal = Crystal(227, 3.57)
    crystal.add_atom(0.125, 0.125, 0.125, 'C')